What makes the Cambridge course in History and Modern Languages so special?

 Are there any A level subjects that are particularly useful?

 You can apply with a variety of relevant examination qualifications, and these do not necessarily have to include both languages and history; we will expect you to demonstrate an interest in both subjects and we will assess you on your potential to succeed in them.
 A-Level/IB Higher level (or equivalent) is required for the languages to be studied post-A level; and evidence of language ability for the languages studied from scratch.

 Can I take a gap year?

 Of course!
-Gap years are a great way of learning languages and can be particularly useful if you are planning to take up a language from scratch: we do expect you to travel to a country where one of the languages you are planning to study is spoken.
+Gap years are a great way of learning languages and can be particularly useful if you are planning to take up a language from scratch: we do expect you to plan to travel to a country where one of the languages you are planning to study is spoken.
 As long as you don’t want to spend your whole year on a beach, we are very happy to offer deferred places and can give advice on organising the year.
 Even if you are not taking a gap year, we would encourage you to travel during the summer before coming up to Cambridge and to go on language courses if at all possible.

-What does the application process involve and how should I prepare?
+What does the application process involve and how can I prepare?

 You will normally have two interviews, one in each subject.
 Be prepared to discuss your relevant interests and potential directions you may wish to follow.
-When you apply, we will ask you to submit two examples of recent work, which will be available to interviewers.
+You will have an interview on your chosen language, whether you will be studying it from scratch or post A-level.